TheKevSter-NL/Proj-tech/README.md

     "multer": "^1.4.1",
     "passport-npm": "^2.0.0"
 ```
-Fot deployment i used ''Heroku''.
+For deployment i used ''Heroku''.
 But there are also other options for deployment this app.

 To make sure that the master-branch is up-to-date, use the pull command